janverschelde/PHCpack/src/doc/source/welcome.rst

 #.
 J. Verschelde and X. Yu:
    **Polynomial Homotopy Continuation on GPUs.**
    *ACM Communications in Computer Algebra*, 49(4):130-133, 2015.

-#.
-J. Verschelde:
-   **A Blackbox Polynomial System Solver on Parallel Shared Memory Computers.**
-   In the *Proceedings of the 20th International Workshop on Computer Algebra in Scientific Computing (CASC 2018)*, edited by V.P.
-Gerdt, W. Koepf, W.M.
-Seiler, and E.V.
-Vorozhtsov, volume 11077 of Lecture Notes in Computer Science, pages 361-375, Springer-Verlag, 2018.

 Users
 =====